tmpstpdwn/CHIP-8/README.md

 A simple, functional CHIP-8 emulator written by me as a learning project.
 It supports most CHIP-8 programs.

+> ⚠️ **Note**:
-> ⚠️ **Note**: This is a standard CHIP-8 implementation and does not support SUPER-CHIP or XO-CHIP ROMS!!!.
+> - This is a standard CHIP-8 implementation and does not support SUPER-CHIP or XO-CHIP ROMS!!!.
+> - This implementation doesnt support sounds.

 ---